UK regulator probes Deloitte auditing of RBS

 The European Union has unveiled a sweeping draft law to try to remedy faults it believes were highlighted by the financial crisis.

-The FSA looked at how RBS, its audit committee and Deloitte valued some of the bank's assets, including collateralized debt obligations, which turned sour in 2007 as the financial crisis unfolded.
+The FSA looked at how RBS, its audit committee and Deloitte valued some of the bank's assets, including collateralised debt obligations, which turned sour in 2007 as the financial crisis unfolded.

 No adjustment was made to the value of RBS's super senior CDO exposure at the end of 2007, while those of ABN AMRO, the Dutch bank it was taking over that year, were written down by 188 million pounds.